Customer Discovery: The Questions You Need to Ask

 How Customer Discovery Validates Your Business Idea

-Product Direction Based on internal assumptions Guided by user feedback
+Product Direction Based on internal assumptions Guided by user feedback and observed behavior

 Risk Level High uncertainty Validated hypotheses

-Resource Efficiency Potential wasted development Focused investment
+Resource Efficiency Potential wasted development Focused investment on high-impact solutions

-Market Fit Assumed need Confirmed demand
+Market Fit Assumed need Confirmed demand from customers

 Understanding the Customer Discovery Process